ankrutik/notes/aws/solutions_arch_cert/notes.md

 - operates within its own VPC.
 Each HSM will project Elastic Network Interfaces into a VPC where your application sits in, your application can then communicate via that ENI.
 - Not highly available, need to configure one per AZ with its opwn subnet.
 - Have at least 2 so that when one HSM fails, the ENI of the other HSM can be accessed.

+The AWS Key Management Service (KMS) custom key store feature combines the controls provided by AWS CloudHSM with the integration and ease of use of AWS KMS.
+You can configure your own CloudHSM cluster and authorize AWS KMS to use it as a dedicated key store for your keys rather than the default AWS KMS key store.
+When you create keys in AWS KMS you can choose to generate the key material in your CloudHSM cluster.
+CMKs that are generated in your custom key store never leave the HSMs in the CloudHSM cluster in plaintext and all AWS KMS operations that use those keys are only performed in your HSMs.
+Each custom key store is associated with an AWS CloudHSM cluster in your AWS account.
+Therefore, when you create an AWS KMS CMK in a custom key store, AWS KMS generates and stores the non-extractable key material for the CMK in an AWS CloudHSM cluster that you own and manage.
+This is also suitable if you want to be able to audit the usage of all your keys independently of AWS KMS or AWS CloudTrail.

 ## Systems Manager Parameter Store